The King of the Kongo: Preservation status

 In 2012, a Kickstarter successfully helped fund a restoration of Chapter 5.
 National Film Preservation Foundation grant is underway for Chapter 10.
 A grant for Chapter 6 was issued in June 2014.

+In 2019, preservationist Grayson initiated a massive search for surviving materials and has an updated restoration scheduled for 2024.
+This includes mostly 35mm footage and a few 16mm inserts plus all of the surviving discs.

+In 2024, restoration completed, and released on DVD and dual-layer Blu-Ray discs.